Part VII

 - Communicating from the Heart: Speak from sensation and impact, not performance.
 Let your Nonviolent Communication (NVC) practice flow from anchored stillness: observation, feeling, need, request.

 - Navigating Conflict with Compassion: Meet tension without collapsing, attacking, or fleeing.
-Treat conflict as signal: slow down, name impact, repair, and step out of Drama Triangle loops.
+Treat conflict as signal: slow down, name impact, repair, and step out of Karpman Drama Triangle loops.

 Leadership and Service from Stillness